Index funds can be confusing.

 Dividends from the individual stocks accumulate in the fund.
 Then the fund distributes these dividends to you at set intervals.
 Usually, they are distributed every 3 months (quarterly).

-Unless the index fund is held in a tax-sheltered account, these fund distributions are taxed.
-For my fellow Canadians, you can read my guide on taxes on investment income to learn more.
+These fund distributions are taxed unless the index fund is held in a tax-sheltered account.
+To learn more, read my guide on taxes on investment income for Canadians.

-How Does One Invest In An Index Fund?
+How do You Invest in an Index Fund?